IanWhitney/hstore_radio_buttons/README.md

 The above defines two sets of buttons that can be used by the person model.
 For a model to generate/save radio button data, the set must be defined for the model.

+Then set up your model so that it knows it has hstore_radio_buttons

+    class Person < ActiveRecord::Base
+      hstore_radio_buttons
+      ...
+    end

-To display the radio button set on the form, you have several different options
+To display the radio button set on the form, you have two options:

     <%= form_for @person do |f|>
       <%= f.hstore_radio_tag('gender') %>